Go Backpacking

 Restaurants

-• Hato Viejo – multiple locations, Medellin.
-A moderately-priced restaurant which offers excellent versions of traditional Colombian dishes.
+• Hato Viejo - multiple locations, Medellin.
+A moderately-priced restaurant that offers excellent versions of traditional Colombian dishes.
 I had my first Bandeja Paisa here.

 • Brasarepa - Calle 46 Sur 42 - 75, Envigado.
 Enjoy a typical Colombian lunch at this restaurant featured on Anthony Bourdain's "No Reservations" TV show.